-Harvey Nisenbaum Award for Medical Imaging Research at PPMC
+Harvey L. Nisenbaum Award for Medical Imaging Research at Penn Presbyterian Medical Center

-We are pleased to announce the addition of the Harvey Nisenbaum Award for Medical Imaging Research at PPMC to the list of awards at Pendergrass Day.
+We are pleased to announce the addition of the Harvey Nisenbaum Award for Medical Imaging Research at PPMC to the list of honors we will give out at the 2021 Pendergrass Symposium.

 Dr. Harvey Nisenbaum served as Chairman of the Department of Medical Imaging at Penn Presbyterian Medical Center from 2001 until 2018.
 He had the longest tenure of the Chairmen since the hospital joined the University of Pennsylvania Health System in 1995.